Spinning (comics): Reception

 In her review, Rachel Cooke of The Guardian wrote: "Intimate and charming, Spinning already has the feeling of a coming-of-age classic – and yet, amazingly, its talented author has only just hit 21."
 The New York Times's Douglas Wolk described the novel as "engrossing, gorgeously quiet", while The Austin Chronicle's Wayne Alan Brenner called it a "powerful work of real-life storytelling".
 Publishers Weekly noted that the memoir is "a haunting and resonant coming-of-age story," while Booklist's Sarah Hunter called it "a stirring, gorgeously illustrated story of finding the strength to follow one's own path."

 The Daily Dot's Gavia Baker-Whitelaw concluded that: "Spinning is a raw and intimate memoir, and likely to appear on many “best-of” lists for 2017.
 It's honest and sensitive, holding a different appeal for a wide range of viewpoints.
 As a coming-out story, it's painful and therapeutic.
 To figure skaters, the depictions of the sport and its culture will doubtless ring true.
 And for childhood overachievers, it's a firsthand observation by someone who grew up and escaped through an unexpected avenue."

 The A.V.
 Club's Oliver Sava named Spinning as one of the best comics of 2017, and it was tied for third place in Publishers Weekly 2017 Graphic Novel Critics Poll.
 The novel won the 2018 Eisner Award for Best Reality-Based Work, making Walden one of the youngest Eisner Award winners ever at 22.

 Challenges

-In August 2022, 62% of voters in Jamestown Charter Township voted to defund their public library system after librarians refused to remove three books from the library's shelves: Gender Queer, Kiss Number 8 by Colleen A. F. Venable, and Spinning by Tillie Walden.
+In August 2022, 62% of voters in Jamestown Charter Township voted to defund their public library system after librarians refused to remove three books from the library's shelves: Gender Queer by Maia Kobabe, Kiss Number 8 by Colleen A. F. Venable, and Spinning by Tillie Walden.
 Community activists claimed that the presence of these books in the library's young adult and adult sections meant the library was trying to "groom" young children.
 According to Library Board President Larry Walton, without fund renewal, "the library will run out of money in 2023, jeopardizing its existence."
 Despite not wanting to close the library, Walton has stated that the board refuses to ban the books.